Deterministic Skip Lists

 Initializing an Empty DSL

 DSLs are built in a top down fashion, making ample use of sentinel nodes.
-Sentinel nodes are used the same way they are for top down red black trees in order to allow dereferencing pointers without having to worry about null pointers.
-This is because some operations on DSLs requiring dereferencing pointer chains and if explicit null checks were required the code would quickly become messy.
+Sentinel nodes are used the same way they are for top down red black trees. allowing the dereferencing of pointers without having to worry about null pointers.
+This is especially important because some operations on DSLs requiring dereferencing pointer chains and if explicit null checks were required the code would quickly become messy.

 Before we can add elements to a skip list, we first have to initialize the sentinel nodes.
-The sentinel nodes are named header, tail, and bottom, and from there names I'm sure you can deduce what each of their responsibilities are.
-All three nodes are given then sentinel value of "infinity".
+The sentinel nodes are named header, tail, and bottom, and from the names I'm sure you can deduce what each of their responsibilities entails.
+All three nodes are given then sentinel value of "infinity" for ordering purposes.

 class SkipList {